FedericoPonzi/SimpleChat/README.md

 GitHub Project: https://github.com/FedericoPonzi/SimpleChat/

 A simple chat developed in Java using multi-threading and Sockets.
-This was made just for fun.
+This was made just for fun and studying purpose.
-lol

 Compile and run the Project
 ====================